Marine

 Offshore & Support Vessels

 Offshore support vessels, anchor-handling tugs, and platform supply vessels operating extended offshore schedules benefit from lower per-hour fuel consumption — reducing operational costs over long deployments.
+Operating under dynamic positioning (DP) for sustained periods or running at constant RPM between shore bases and platforms, these vessels burn significant quantities of marine diesel daily.
+FuelMarble's passive coolant-circuit installation reduces per-hour consumption without changing operational protocols, improving economics across both short-interval platform supply runs and multi-week offshore campaigns.

 Compatible with all freshwater-cooled diesel engines